Amitriptyline

 About Amitriptyline

 Amitriptyline is used to treat depression, neuropathic pain, chronic tension-type headaches, and migraine in adults.
 Additionally, Amitriptyline is also used to treat bedwetting at night in children aged 6 years and above.
-Depression is a mood disorder that affects a person's daily life described as feelings of sadness, loss, or anger.
+Depression is a mood disorder that affects a person's daily life, characterised by feelings of sadness, loss, or anger.

-Amitriptyline contains Amitriptyline, which works by affecting certain chemical messengers (serotonin, norepinephrine) in the brain, which communicate between brain cells, thereby helping in the regulation of mood and preventing depression.
-Besides this, Amitriptyline also the transmission of pain signals, thereby providing relief from neuropathic pain.
+Amitriptyline is contained in Amitriptyline, which works by affecting certain chemical messengers (serotonin and norepinephrine) in the brain, which communicate between brain cells, thereby helping to regulate mood and prevent depression.
+Besides this, Amitriptyline also affects the transmission of pain signals, thereby providing relief from neuropathic pain.

 To treat your condition effectually, continue taking Amitriptyline for as long as your doctor has prescribed.
-Do not take Amitriptyline if you are pregnant or breastfeeding unless prescribed by the doctor.
-Amitriptyline causes drowsiness, sleepiness and dizziness; do not drive unless you are alert.
+Consult your doctor if you are pregnant or breastfeeding.
+Amitriptyline may cause drowsiness, sleepiness and dizziness; do not drive unless you are alert.
 Amitriptyline can be given to children over 6 years old if prescribed by the doctor for bedwetting.
 Amitriptyline should not be given to children for treating depression or neuropathic pain.
 Avoid consuming alcohol along with Amitriptyline as it could lead to increased drowsiness and dizziness.
 Keep your doctor informed about your health condition and medicines to rule out any side effects.

 Uses of Amitriptyline